wpengyu1505/teradiff/README.md

-# Properties explained
+# Arguments explained

-- LEFT_SCHEMA: Comma seperated list of columns of the left source
+- leftSchema: Comma seperated list of columns of the left source
-- RIGHT_SCHEMA: Comma seperated list of columns of the right source
+- rightSchema: Comma seperated list of columns of the right source
-- LEFT_DELIMITER: Only applies to csv, default is comma
+- leftDelimiter: Only applies to csv, default is comma
-- RIGHT_DELIMITER: Only applies to csv, default is comma
+- rightDelimiter: Only applies to csv, default is comma
-- LEFT_WITH_HEADER: Only applies to csv, whether schema header is included in the file
+- leftWithHeader: Only applies to csv, whether schema header is included in the file
-- RIGHT_WITH_HEADER: Only applies to csv, whether schema header is included in the file
+- rightWithHeader: Only applies to csv, whether schema header is included in the file
-- LEFT_KEY: Comma seperated list of columns to be the unique ID of the left source
+- leftKey: Comma seperated list of columns to be the unique ID of the left source
-- RIGHT_KEY: Comma seperated list of columns to be the unique ID of the right source
+- rightKey: Comma seperated list of columns to be the unique ID of the right source
-- LEFT_VALUES: Comma seperated list of columns to be compared for the left source
+- leftValue: Comma seperated list of columns to be compared for the left source
-- RIGHT_VALUES: Comma seperated list of columns to be compared for the right source
+- rightValue: Comma seperated list of columns to be compared for the right source
 * List of columns between left and right must follow the same order

-# Argument List:
-src/test/resources/data1.txt src/test/resources/data2.txt csv src/main/resources/teradiff.properties src/main/resources/summaryFile.txt 1